Digital Quantum Simulation of Hadronization in Yang-Mills Theory: Potential Applications

 A good venue to make use of the algorithm is QCD where simulation can be performed to study the hadron physics in the future when the quantum computer becomes full-developed.
 One interesting application might be the visualization of the hadronization, by giving dynamic information on how the unobservable free quarks form into a hadron.
-For demonstration purpose, we sketch out an example of meson with one flavor.
+For demonstration purpose, we sketch out examples of meson and baryon with one flavor.
+In interaction picture, the initial states are free particles.
+The free quarks are unavailable in reality, but they can be prepared in quantum computers.

+The first example is the formation of meson.
 The initial state to evolve is the three-colour superposition of a pair of free quark and anti-quark with equal amplitude